 In Bianich classes, given a initial metric $g_0$, there is a Milnor frame $(f_1,f_2,f_3)$ such that the metric and Ricci tensor are diagonalized.
 Since this property is preserved by the Ricci flow, we often write where $(f^1, f^2, f^3)$ is a dual frame of Milnor frame.
-Then the Ricci flow reduces to an ODE system involving A, B and C. Since the homogeneous 3-manifolds are models of geometrization conjecture, Isenberg and Jackson \cite{IJ92} study the Ricci flow on such manifolds and describe their characteristic behaviors by analyzing the corresponding system.
+Then the Ricci flow reduces to an ODE system involving $A$, $B$ and $C$.
+Since the homogeneous 3-manifolds are models of geometrization conjecture, Isenberg and Jackson \cite{IJ92} studied the Ricci flow on such manifolds and described their characteristic behaviors by analyzing the corresponding system.
 There are three types of behaviors depending on the geometry type.

-Later Knopf and McLeod \cite {KM01} study quasi-convergence equivalence of model geometries under the Ricci flow.
+Later Knopf and McLeod \cite {KM01} studied quasi-convergence equivalence of model geometries under the Ricci flow.

 If we assume $ g(t)$, $t \in (-T_{b}, T_{f} )$, is the maximal solution of the forward Ricci flow (1.1), it is interesting to consider the behaviors of $g(t)$ as $t$ goes to $-T_b$.
-For convenience, we reverse time and consider the following backward Ricci flow equation The behaviors of backward Ricci flow are described in \cite{CS} and \cite{CGS}, and the interesting phenomena is that the backward Ricci flow converges to a sub-Riemannian geometry after a proper rescaling.
+For convenience, we reverse time and consider the following backward Ricci flow equation The behaviors of backward Ricci flow are described in \cite{CS} and \cite{CGS}, and the interesting phenomenon is that the backward Ricci flow converges to a sub-Riemannian geometry after a proper rescaling.
 We use the simple example to explain the term of sub-Riemannian geometry.
-In section three, the evolving metric is As $t$ goes to $-3/(16R_0)$, we get Then the rescaled metric $\bar{g}(t)=(C_0/C(t))g(t)$ converges to
+In section three, the evolving metric is By (3.3), we get as $t$ goes to $-3/(16R_0)$.
+Then the rescaled metric $\bar{g}(t)=(C_0/C(t))g(t)$ converges to

 Look at the dual tensor defined on the co-tangent bundle